mrsarm/log4jwebtracker/README.md

 In the first tab you can setup the level of each logger of the application, including the `root` logger.
-The configuration are applied at the moment, but not change the original configuration placed in `log4j.properties`, `log4j.xml` or any configuration file, if you restart the application, the original configuration is applied again.
+The configuration are applied at the moment, but not change the original configuration placed in `log4j.properties`, `log4j.xml` or any configuration file, if you restart the application, the original configuration will applied again.

 <img src="https://raw.github.com/mrsarm/log4jwebtracker/master/artwork/log4jwebtracker_setting.png" />